How Much Notice Does a Landlord Have to Give (UK)?

 This obviously causes a problem for landlords looking to house new tenants or sell the property.

-However, having correctly served a Section 21 or Section 8 notice allows you to proceed to the next step in the process.
+However, correctly serving a notice allows you to proceed to the next step in the process.

 This is faster than a standard possession order.
 A judge will either order the tenant to leave or a court hearing if they believe the tenant has a case to stay.